alxyok/kosmoss/README.md

 To install:
 * `git clone` this repo
+* `cd kosmoss` to enter project directory
+* `python -m pip install -r requirements.txt` to install project dependencies
-* `cd kosmoss && python -m pip install .` to install the project as a library
+* `python -m pip install .` to install the project as a library
 * `python setup.py download -t 250` to download a substantial dataset for all PyTorch + Lightning content
 * Optionally, `python setup.py convert -t 500` to download and convert a reduced dataset for optional TensorFlow + Keras content